firebolt-db/godocs/docs/sql_reference/functions-reference/aggregation/variance-pop.md

 # VAR\_POP

-Computes the population standard deviation of all non-NULL numeric values produced by an expression.\\
-For the sample variance, see [VAR_SAMP](variance-samp.md).
+Computes the population variance of all non-`NULL` numeric values produced by an expression.
+The population variance measures the average of the squared differences from the population mean, indicating how spread out the values are within the entire population.
+For information about the sample variance, which measures how spread out the values are within a sample, see [VAR_SAMP](variance-samp.md).

 ## Syntax